DakobedBard/dsi-spark/pair.md

 14. To make prediction of new data, write a standalone python script that would take the file name of the file containing the new articles as a command line argument (use `argparse`).

-    At this point, you are just write Python and has nothing to do with Spark.
-This is just good Python practice for you.

     The script should do the following:
     - Read and preprocess the new data (`data/news_test.pkl`)
     - Preprocessing must be the same as you have done to build the model above